Resolve Wrong or Missing SLAs in Jira Service Management Cloud

 NOTE: When an SLA is updated for a Jira Work Item, it'll display the message, "Could not load SLA.
 SLA may be indexing due to configuration updates.
 If this persists, check the SLA configuration."

-The SLA will re-index/re-calculate, which will temporarily remove the SLA value from the queue view (for example) for the open Jira Issues that meet the criteria for having that SLA populated.
+The SLA will re-index/re-calculate, temporarily removing the SLA value from the queue view (for example) for open Jira Issues that meet the criteria for having that SLA populated.

 Please note that the SLA panel will not show on the Jira Issue(s) view as well, during the recalculation.
 If the recalculation is to a lot of issues it can take some time for the SLA to populate to the Jira Issue or JSM Queue.
 For example, if there are 1000 Jira Issues to recalculate an SLA for, using a method mentioned above, this will take some time to re-define the value for the open Jira Issue(s).
 So, please be patient while this process is completed.